How do you know if you have a high IQ? Can you spot the signs of high intelligence without using an IQ test?

 5 Body Signs of Genius Or High-IQ People

-- Bigger Foreheads: People who larger foreheads tend to do better in mental games and maths tests.
+1. Bigger Foreheads: People with larger foreheads often excel in mental games and math tests.
 It may be due to their bigger forebrain—the seat of higher thinking and complex reasoning.
-History shows that many highly intelligent people have larger foreheads.
+Historical records show that many highly intelligent people had larger foreheads.

-- Smaller Belly: Studies suggest a link between staying fit and being intelligent.
-Researchers have found that those with higher body mass index (BMI) and waist-to-hip ratios (WHR) had lower brain volumes.
-Belly fat is usually made up of visceral fat which can release hormones that increase inflammation and damage brain cells.
+3. Smaller Belly: Maintaining a fit physique may be linked to intelligence.
+Researchers have found that higher body mass index (BMI) and waist-to-hip ratios (WHR) are associated with lower brain volumes.
+Belly fat is mostly visceral fat, which can release hormones that cause inflammation and damage to the brain cells (via the gut-brain axis).

-- Long Legs: Tallness may have links to better cognitive abilities, suggest some studies.
-It could be due to better nutrition and playtime exercises in toddlers and preschoolers, which appear to boost their brain health and make them smarter in brain-related tasks.
+4. Long Legs: Some studies suggest a connection between tallness and enhanced cognitive abilities.
+It may be due to better nutrition and physical activities in early childhood, which may boost their brain health and make them smarter in brain-related tasks.

 FAQs